kingsdigitallab/kdl/frontend/src/privacy-policy.md

 ## 4 How long do we retain this information for?

 In the case of research projects we will retain correspondence indefinitely, as it constitutes a record of works undertaken and may be important for legitimate business purposes of demonstrating meeting contractual obligations.
-For further information on KCL's data retention, please see this [document](https://www.kcl.ac.uk/aboutkings/orgstructure/ps/audit/records/retention/rdrs-v7.pdf).
+For further information on KCL's data retention, please see this [document](https://www.kcl.ac.uk/about/assets/business-assets/pdf/retention/research-data.pdf).

 ## 5 Do we use 'Cookies'?

 Cookies are text files, which identify a user's computer to our server.
 Cookies in themselves do not identify the individual user, just the computer used.
-The KDL website does not use cookies for collecting user information.
+The KDL website does not use cookies for collecting user information as we use analytics platforms that do not rely on cookies for tracking metrics.
+This policy can be adapted to suit the circumstances of a particular project site as agreed with the partners.

 ## 6 How do we protect personal information?